danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 }
 ```

-I don't like selectors at all, but I think the UIKit code is a lot better.
-I would prefer action blocks, though.
+I don't like selectors, but think the UIKit code is a lot better.
+I'd prefer action blocks, though.

 ### Example 3: Long Press Gesture

-I usually prefer to setup outlets in `didSet`, instead of calling setup functions in `viewDidLoad`.
+I prefer to setup outlets in `didSet`, instead of doing setup in `viewDidLoad`.
 However, with RxSwift, setting up a long press gesture is rather nasty, which made me set it up like this:

 ```swift
 override func viewDidLoad() {